Faster and smarter in the app... Open app

 How oil prices become flight prices: the chain explained

 Before the conflict began on 28 February 2026, Brent crude oil was trading at around $70 a barrel.
-Within days of the US and Israeli strikes on Iran and the near-closure of the Strait of Hormuz — through which roughly one fifth of the world's oil passes — the price surged above $110.
-At points during the first week of the conflict, it touched $120.
+Within days of the US and Israeli strikes on Iran and the near-closure of the Strait of Hormuz — through which roughly one fifth of the world's oil passes — the price surged above $110, touching $115 at its peak.
+Since the announcement of a fragile ceasefire on 7 April, prices have eased back to around $95–100.
+The Strait of Hormuz remains effectively closed under a US naval blockade, and the EIA forecasts oil could return to $115 in Q2 if disruptions continue.
+Markets remain volatile, and a breakdown of the ceasefire — which is due to expire around 22 April — could push prices sharply higher again.

 The chain from oil well to your ticket price runs roughly like this:

-1. Crude oil price rises — driven by supply disruption at the Strait of Hormuz and market fear
+1. Crude oil price rises — driven by supply disruption at the Strait of Hormuz and market uncertainty

 2. Jet fuel prices follow — typically with a short lag, and often rising faster than crude because refiners add "panic surcharges" on top